 The Mexico International Study Opportunity for Learning (MISOL) program provides a study abroad opportunity for Deferred Action for Childhood Arrivals (DACA) beneficiaries to attend an education program at the UNAM (Universidad Nacional Autónoma de Mexico) in Mexico City.
 Participants will engage in programming around culture, history, identity, and language.
 Furthermore, participants will have an opportunity to reconnect with their families and conduct ethnographic research on their family migration.
 DACA beneficiaries arrived in the U.S as children, have been in the U.S for at least 15 years, and many have not returned to their home country since their arrival.
 MISOL is not simply a study-abroad program but rather a life-changing opportunity.

-This program is open to DACA beneficiaries community members in Dane County who are 18 years of age or older.
+This program is open to DACA beneficiaries living in Dane County who are 18 years of age or older.
+Participants do not need to be enrolled UW-Madison students.

 MISOL participants will petition for Advance Parole, a U.S. Citizenship and Immigration Services (USCIS) re-entry permit that allows DACA recipients to travel internationally and return to the US.